 1.2.1 Registration

-While by default everybody can browse projects, view translations or suggest them, only registered users are allowed to actually save changes and are credited for every translation made.
+Everybody can browse projects, view translations or suggest translations by default.
+Only registered users are allowed to actually save changes, and are credited for every translation made.

 You can register by following a few simple steps: